boeschenstein/vs2019Information/README.md

 ## Settings

-see chapter .editorconfig for setting all the configuration:
+See chapter .editorconfig for setting all the configuration:

 - to avoid git issues, make sure all team members agree on the same tabs/spaces/indentation settings
 - reduce merge conflicts by [x] Place 'System' directories first when sorting usings